Introduction

 Originally designed application in the context of resource-limited

-plant research and breeding programs, waves
+plant research and breeding programs, waves provides an

 open-source solution to spectral data processing and model development